Education Visit Terms and Conditions

 3.3.
 This list is not exhaustive and free entry to English Heritage sites is at English Heritage’s discretion.
 If you are unsure if your group would be eligible please email firstname.lastname@example.org with your enquiry.

 4.1.
-You must meet the following ratios for leaders to students when booking, on the day of your visit and if your group is forming smaller groups while at the site:
+You must meet the following ratios for leaders (responsible adults over the age of 18) to learners when booking, on the day of your visit and if your group is forming smaller groups while at the site:

 - For an adult learning group, consisting of individuals all over the age of 18, there are no ratios but there must be an appointed group leader.